robertsdotpm/coinbend/README.md

 This command will take a while to complete as it has to download Python3.3 from scratch, compile it, install all the Python packages, download Litecoin + Dogecoin, plus do a lot of other stuff.

 You can now make changes to the code with your favourite editor on your main OS and when you need to test the changes you can type sudo vagrant ssh to open a shell prompt to the VM.
-The VM already has everything needed to run the software from source so it's easy to hack the code.
+The VM already has everything needed to run the software from source so it's easy to hack at the code.

 ## Hacking

 When you first login to the custom VM it will start up Litecoin and Dogecoin on the testnet + setup a number of virtual interfaces.
 Coinbend is currently designed to work dynamically with full node cryptocurrencies so unfortunately you will have to wait for the blockchains to download.
-On fast Internet that's around a few hours of waiting but on a slow PC + Internet its incredibly painful: around 1 - 2 days of waiting for the chains to download and validate.
+On fast Internet that's around 2 hours of waiting but on a slow PC + Internet its incredibly painful: around 1 - 2 days of waiting for the chains to download and validate.

 ```sh
 # 1 sep 2015 - blocks you need to DL.